kckrepository/Simple-User-Domain-CQRS-using-Axon-Framework/README.md

 # Simple-User-Domain-CQRS-using-Axon-Framework

-This simple project describe simple user domain cqrs using Axon Framework there are 3 changes event in this sample, they are
+This simple project describe simple user domain cqrs using Axon Framework.
+There are 3 changes event in this sample, they are

 UserCreatedEvent -> UserActivatedEvent -> UserDeactivatedEvent